TDMVC/shadow/json (1).md

         "PlacePrice": 40000,
         "Offset": 0,
         "Max": 1,
-        "Passive": {"Name": "Dark of The Moon", "Description": "Enemies hit by Apollo's Attacks take +25% more damage for 3 seconds and apply 10% Burn over 1 second.
-Apollo Moon now does an AOE attack every 8 seconds equal to its damage doing 25% Wither for 3 seconds."}, "hitboxOffset": {
+        "Passive": {"Name": "Dark of The Moon", "Description": "Enemies hit by Apollo's Attacks take +15% more damage for 10 seconds.
+(25% shiny)"}, "hitboxOffset": {
             "X": 0,
             "Y": 0,